 There are many reasons to hire a domestic helper in Singapore.
 You might be a new family with young children and two working parents.
 You might be looking for help to take care of your aging parents who may need more attention than you can afford to give them due to your work commitments.

 Or may you just need someone to maintain the house and cook your meals while you’re busy earning those big bucks at work.
-Whatever the reasons, hiring a domestic worker is a relatively straightforward business – at least, when it comes to how much it’ll cost you.
+Whatever the reasons, hiring a domestic worker was relatively straightforward business – at least, until Covid-19 hit.
+When it comes to how much it’ll cost you, you have additional costs you’ll need to take into account.

-Thus the total amount you should expect to pay upfront would be anything between $500 to $2,600, depending on the maid agency and whether you qualify for the levy concessions.
+Thus the total amount you should expect to pay upfront would be anything between $1,447 and $5,629 (excluding security deposit) depending on the maid agency, whether you qualify for the levy concessions, and whether it’s your helper’s first time in Singapore or not.

 Foreign Domestic Worker levy concessions

-Thanks to this year’s Budget announcement, it has become slightly cheaper to hire a domestic helper in Singapore.
-Currently, there are three categories under the Foreign Domestic Worker levy concessions that allow you to pay the monthly levy of $60 instead of the usual $265.
+Currently, there are three categories under the Foreign Domestic Worker levy concessions that allow you to pay the monthly levy of $60 instead of the usual $300.
 They are:

 Young Child/Grandchild Scheme